Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-The past 20-plus years have been a fantastic journey in the world of technology, changing the complexion of most businesses that survived the ride.
+The past 20-plus years have been a remarkable journey in the world of technology, reshaping the complexion of most businesses that survived the ride.
 Netflix, for one, went from a modest and now defunct DVD-rental subscription model to a digital media powerhouse that has forever changed how we view entertainment.

 Netflix’s ability to pivot, stay ahead of the competition, set trends and recover from downturns provides lessons for all businesses seeking success, growth and longevity in the digital age.
 We’ll take a closer look at the evolution of the Netflix business model, how it disrupted the media landscape, and what we can learn about digital transformation and innovation from the company’s growing pains and successes.